AshitMilne/Planet-III/semper-idem/Prehistoric Ledger.md

 ## The Virtual Machine ##

-The nexus of ties within a group that I described at the beginning of this piece amount to an augmented reality or meta narrative: something that *virtually* exists, is readily perceived by a keenly attentive interloper, and can even be 'graphed' on another dimension or plane of perception.
+The nexus of ties within a group I described at the beginning of this piece amount to an augmented reality or meta narrative: something that *virtually* exists, is readily perceived by a keenly attentive interloper, and can even be 'graphed' on another dimension or plane of perception.

 >Band organization is often described as "egalitarian": there is no formalized social stratification into upper and lower classes, no formalized or hereditary leadership, and no formalized monopolies of information and decision making.
 However, the term "egalitarian" should not be taken to mean that all band members are equal in prestige and contribute equally to decisions.
 Rather the term merely means that any band "leadership" is informal and acquired through qualities such as personality, strength, intelligence, and fighting skills.
 ~ Jared Diamond (Guns, Germs and Steel)